kjcolley7/CTF-WriteUps/2022/maple/vm-1_and_2/README.md

 During competition, I was the second solver for this challenge.

-After this challenge, I went on to solve "confounded pondering unit" (writeup coming soon), which is another similar custom CPU challenge.
+After this challenge, I went on to solve [confounded pondering unit](../cpu/README.md), which is another similar custom CPU challenge.